Tat language (Caucasus): Linguistic migration

 The prominence of the Tati language is directly related to migration.
 Additionally, most Tats in Azerbaijan live in the Apsheron zone, as well as the following districts: Khyzy, Divichi and Guba.
 The Tat people have been dispersed in northeast Azerbaijan.
 By their origin, the Tats are direct descendants of the Iranian-speaking population that migrated back in the era of the Sassanids to the Caspian coastal regions of Azerbaijan.
 Most of the Tats in Azerbaijan live in the Apsheron zone and the districts of Khyzy, Divichi, Guba and some others.

 Tats and Azerbaijanis

 Coexistence between Tats and Azerbaijanis have combined much of the two cultures.
 Azerbaijani has largely overtaken Tati, which has also sparked a takeover in the ethnic consciousness of the Tats.
 The Tats and Azerbaijanis have gained much in common both industrially and culturally and in everyday life from their centuries of co-existence.
 Here a significant role has been played by the Azerbaijani language, which since the 19th century has been virtually the second native tongue for the Tats.
 The wide use of Azerbaijani, though, has imposed some constraints on the Tat language, which had become the general language in rural areas.
 Significant changes have taken place in the ethnic consciousness of the Tats.
 Many of them consider themselves to be Azerbaijani and have largely lost the Tat language.

-Linguistic policies in Azerbaijan

-Azerbaijan has approached its linguistic policies in an interesting way.
-These policies include education in Tat.
-The development of a fundamentally new linguistic policy that reflected the country's ethnic minorities, again, which would have included the Tati people, is described by Latifa Mammadova as the following: "In the early post-Soviet years, Azerbaijan’s authorities faced the challenge of developing a fundamentally new concept of ethnic and linguistic policies, one that would be tactful toward the country’s ethnic minorities and mindful of the sensitivities of each.
-They started by elaborating a law on the protection of rights and freedoms of the country’s ethnic minorities in the area of culture.
-This document guaranteed fundamental rights for minority groups and individuals, including the right to receive education and publish press in their mother tongue.
-It also proclaimed some universal values of multicultural society, such as equality, partnership, tolerance, solidarity, and justice."